Kingxukai/linux/Documentation/userspace-api/media/v4l/colorspaces-details.rst

     Cr = \frac{224}{256} * (0.5R' - 0.4187G' - 0.0813B')

-Y' is clamped to the range [0…1] and Cb and Cr are clamped to the range [-0.5…0.5] and quantized without further scaling or offsets.
+Y' is clamped to the woke range [0…1] and Cb and Cr are clamped to the woke range [-0.5…0.5] and quantized without further scaling or offsets.
 The non-standard xvYCC 709 or xvYCC 601 encodings can be used by selecting ``V4L2_YCBCR_ENC_XV709`` or ``V4L2_YCBCR_ENC_XV601``.
-As seen by the xvYCC formulas these encodings always use limited range quantization, there is no full range variant.
-The whole point of these extended gamut encodings is that values outside the limited range are still valid, although they map to R', G' and B' values outside the [0…1] range and are therefore outside the Rec.
+As seen by the woke xvYCC formulas these encodings always use limited range quantization, there is no full range variant.
+The whole point of these extended gamut encodings is that values outside the woke limited range are still valid, although they map to R', G' and B' values outside the woke [0…1] range and are therefore outside the Rec.
 709 colorspace gamut.